George Rushout, 3rd Baron Northwick

 George Rushout, 3rd Baron Northwick (30 August 1811 – 11 November 1887), was a British Conservative politician.

-Background
+Early life and education

 Northwick was the son of George Rushout-Bowles, younger son of John Rushout, 1st Baron Northwick.
 His mother was Lady Caroline, daughter of John Stewart, 7th Earl of Galloway.
 He was born at Burford, Shropshire where his father was then parish Rector.

-He was educated at Harrow School and entered Christ Church, Oxford in 1829, graduating as BA in 1833 and MA in 1836.
+He was educated at Harrow School.
+In 1829 he entered Christ Church, Oxford, graduating as BA in 1833 and MA in 1836.

 Political career

 Rushout was returned to Parliament for Evesham in 1837.
 In May 1838 he fought a duel with Peter Borthwick, who had been elected alongside Northwick in 1837 but had been unseated on petition in March 1838, over the election results.
 He continued to represent Evesham until 1841, and later sat as Member of Parliament for Worcestershire East between 1847 and 1859.
 The latter year he succeeded his uncle in the barony and to Northwick Park, Gloucestershire and entered the House of Lords.